Az3k/Bomber-Email-V1.0/README.md

 # Bomber-Email-V1.0

 This is a Email-Bomber.
 Version : 1.0
+Use this tool for educational purpose only !!

 # **Usage**